-You're going to swoon over these Cinnamon Pear Oatmeal Muffins with juicy bites of baked pears, sweet cinnamon and a handful of rolled oats.
+You're going to love these pear muffins with juicy bites of baked pears, sweet cinnamon, and a handful of rolled oats.
 Drizzle some honey onto these healthy pear muffins and enjoy with a cup of tea for a comforting, easy breakfast.

 Why You'll Love This Nutritious, Seasonal Breakfast!